SohilaaAhmedd/RTOS-Communicating-Tasks/README.md

 • Show also graphs for the high and low priority sender tasks.
 Use a queue of size 3, then repeat for a queue of size 10.
 What happens when queue size increases?

-Embedded Systems Project 2023 Page 3 of 2 Revision: 1.0
-You need to think of how to generate random numbers efficiently or if you will use C run-time library for the rand function for example.